frostyfloorz/bare-metal-vehicle-controller-avr/README.md

 Deadzone applied
+   ↓
+Servo / motor commands

 --Side note
-This project taught me so much about C ,GPIOs ,Timers , interrupts, bit manipulation etc. It was my first project on embedded systems and i had a ton of ups and downs.
+This project taught me so much about C ,GPIOs ,Timers , interrupts, bit manipulation etc. It was my first project on embedded systems and it had a ton of ups and downs.
 But im so happy to say I completed it.
 Thank you for checking out my project and I hope you keep your eyes out for future projects as I love programming so i will always be working on somthing.
 ---
-   ↓
-Servo / motor commands